The Care Leavers Programme

 Our three-year match-funding programme will see community foundations support young adults leaving care around England and build lasting relationships between local authorities and care leaver organisations.

-We have launched a new three-year national programme of support for young care experienced adults throughout England.
+We have launched a three-year national programme of support for young care experienced adults throughout England.

 The Care Leavers Programme has a primary focus of improving the life chances of care leavers through decentralised funding into regions around the country.
 The £3.6 million match fund scheme will run over three years and is being funded by the Local Authorities’ Mutual Investment Trust (LAMIT), a shareholder of the UK’s biggest charities asset manager, CCLA.